psycho-baller/Exo/README.md

 You know this quote from Steve Jobs, "The people who are crazy enough to think they can change the world are the ones who do."

-Our version of this would be, "The people who come up with revealing deep thought-provoking questions and have the courage to ask it to themselves and the people around them are the ones who change the world
+Our version of this would be, "The people who come up with revealing deep thought-provoking questions and have the courage to ask it to themselves and the people around them are the ones who change the world"